thongonary/cuda-frequentist/README.md

                      <output file>
 ```

-2. Improved chisquare goodness-of-fit testing, where the saturated model is used as the alternative hypothesis, therefore no signal template is required.
+### Improved chisquare goodness-of-fit testing
+The saturated model is used as the alternative hypothesis, therefore no signal template is required.

 How to run:
 ```